 Treat yourself to a bit of retail therapy at the stunning James Street.
 You’ll find this iconic street on the cusp of Fortitude Valley and New Farm.
 From designer brands to gorgeous restaurants, this place really has it all.

 From The Gallery of Modern Art (GOMA) to the multilevel museum, this place is where art and history intersect.
-There’s always an amazing exhibition happening, plus the architecture here is beautiful.
+There’s always an interesting exhibition happening, plus the architecture is noteworthy.

 It’s hard to believe that there are gardens as beautiful as the ones at Roma Street Parklands, so close to the city.
 The juxtaposition between the city and nature is an amazing experience.

-A popular area in the city is Queen Street Mall which is the main part of the city.
-Nearby is also King George Square which is where City Hall is.
-There are tours up the clock tour which is a must-try.
+A popular area in the city is Queen Street Mall, and not far away lies King George Square which is where you can find the City Hall.
+There are tours up the clock tower which are well worth doing.